jirka-m97/plant-phenotyping-pipeline/multispectral_workflow/README.md

 # NDVI Post-Processing Pipeline

-This folder contains a MATLAB script implementing the **multispectral NDVI workflow** for plant phenotyping.
+This folder contains a MATLAB script implementing the multispectral NDVI workflow for non-destructive plant phenotyping.
-The pipeline processes raw RGB and NIR images, applies calibration routines, computes NDVI, and performs plant-specific analysis.
+The pipeline processes raw RGB and NIR images, applies calibration routines, and computes NDVI.

 ## Main Steps